-The District was created pursuant to an election held on May 9, 2009 dividing Kendall County Water Control & Improvement District No. 2 ("KC WCID 2") into KC WCID 2 and the District.
+The District was created pursuant to an Amended and Restated Order Providing for the Terms of Division, adopted on December 10, 2019 by Kendall County Water Control and Improvement District No. 3 (the "Division Order").
+The Kendall County Water Control and Improvement District No. 3 ("KC WCID 3") into Kendall County Water Control and Improvement District No. 3B ("KC WCID 3B") and the District.
 The rights, powers, privileges, authority and functions of the District are established by the general laws of the State of Texas pertaining to water control & improvement districts, including particularly Chapters 49 and 51, Texas Water Code, as amended.
 The District is subject to the continuing supervision of the TCEO.